toeggel/ReadTheDocs/docs/architecture/architecture.md

 # Architecture

-> [!info] Architecture is the art of choosing the right trade-offs

-> [!info] Eine Architektur braucht eine Vision (und ist auf das Business fokussiert).
+> Eine Architektur braucht eine Vision (und ist auf das Business fokussiert).

 Sie richtet sich an Werten (von Stakeholdern) aus.
 Steht Time-to-market im Vordergrund, wird der Fokus auf eine gute Entwicklungsproduktivität gelegt.

 Know __whether__ to use a tool or technology (and only partially how)

+> Architecture is the art of choosing the right trade-offs

 ## Goal